 Jump to:

-Why You’ll Love This Scotcheroos Recipe
+Why You’ll Love This Recipe For Scotcheroos

 Level of difficulty: Scotcheroo bars are one of the most easy desserts to make!
 You basically do 2 rounds of melting, a bit of stirring, and then spreading each layer into your pan.